-Since the company was established in 1968, GMT has flourished in the fields of vibration isolation and rubber-to-metal bonding.
-Today, we are able to provide anti vibration mountings which comply with technical and operational specifications for industries including rail, construction, aerospace, marine, automotive and defence.
+Since our inception in 1968, we have continued to apply our expertise to new sectors and markets.
+Today, we provide vibration isolation solutions which comply with technical and operational specifications for multiple industries including rail, construction, aerospace, marine, automotive and defence.

-All of our products and processes are created to exceptionally high standards, with certifications for the International Railway Industry Standard (IRIS), the Aerospace Standard (EN9100) and the ISO9001 International Quality Standard.
-In addition, all of our manufacturing facilities hold certifications for meeting the International Environmental Standard (ISO 14001) and the Energy Management Standard (ISO 150001).
-Our ability to meet international and customer-specific requirements has enabled us to become a “Preferred Supplier” to a variety of major global manufacturing organisations and become one of the world's leading suppliers of anti-vibration mounts.
+All of our vibration isolation products and processes are created to exceptionally high standards, with certifications for the International Railway Industry Standard (IRIS), the Aerospace Standard (EN9100) and the ISO9001 International Quality Standard.
+In addition, our manufacturing facilities hold certifications for meeting the International Environmental Standard (ISO 14001) and the Energy Management Standard (ISO 150001).
+Our ability to meet international and customer-specific requirements means we have become a ‘Preferred Supplier' to a number of major global manufacturing organisations and we are now one of the world's leading suppliers of vibration isolation mounts.